anandrajsingh/anandrajsingh.github.io/_posts/2024-7-10-Kubernetes-Components.md

 etcd's CLI management tool -etcdctl, provides snapshot save and restore capabilities which come in handy especially for single etcd instance Kubernetes cluster - common in development and learning environments.
 However, in Stage and Production environments, it is extremely important to replicate the data stores in HA mode, for cluster configuration data resiliency.

+Some Kubernetes cluster bootstrapping tools, such as kubeadm, by default, provision stacked etcd control plane nodes, where the data store runs alongside and shares resources with the other control plane components on the same control plane node.

+For data store isolation from the control plane components, the bootstrapping process can be configured for an external etcd topology, where the data store is provisioned on a dedicated separate host, thus reducing the chances of an etcd failure.

+etcd is based on the Raft Consensus Algorithm which allows a collection of machines to work as a coherent group that can survive the failures of some of its members.

 **Worker Node**
 A worker node provides a running environment for client applications.
+In Kubernetes the application containers are encapsulated in Pods, controlled by the cluster control plane agents running on the control plane node.
+Pods are scheduled on worker nodes, where they find required compute, memory and storage resources to run, and networking to talk to each other and the outside world.
+A Pod is the smallest scheduling work unit in Kubernetes.
+It is a logical collection of one or more containers scheduled together, and the collection can be started, stopped, or rescheduled as a single unit of work.

+Also, in a multi-worker Kubernetes cluster, the network traffic between client users and the containerized applications deployed in Pods is handled directly by the worker nodes, and is not routed through the control plane node.

 A worker node has the following components:
 - Container Runtime